liquibase/liquibase-test-harness/README.md

 This repository is configured to run against databases supported by Liquibase Core.

-Extensions that add support for additional databases and/or define additional functionality can add this framework as a dependency and use the existing tests to more easily verify their new functionality works and doesn't break existing logic.
+Extensions that add support for additional databases and/or define additional functionality can add this framework as a dependency and use the existing tests to:
+- More easily verify their new functionality works
+- And that it also doesn't break existing logic

 ## Configuring Execution